 Customized oral appliances are advanced devices that can keep the airways clear of obstructions caused by sleep apnea.
 They look similar to mouthguards or orthodontic retainers, and are designed to fit comfortably inside your mouth.
 They can often serve as an effective alternative to CPAP machines (described below) or surgery.
 Our practice offers some of the most advanced oral appliances available, including the state-of-the-art ProSomnus MicrO2® Oral Device, as well as Mandibular Advancement Devices (MAD).

-Learn more about oral appliance therapy for sleep apnea.
+Learn more about oral appliances for sleep apnea.

 The Continuous Positive Airway Pressure device, or CPAP, is a ventilator designed to keep mild air pressure consistently flowing through oral and nasal passages while you sleep, lessening the chance that your airways become blocked.
 The air is delivered through a facemask connected via a hose attached to the machine.
 While the CPAP has been a standard treatment for sleep apnea for many years, many people experience discomfort or claustrophobia while using it.
 Some individuals also find that the noise made by the machine prevents them from obtaining a good night’s sleep.
 These issues can lead to non-compliance with treatment protocols and a decreased chance that sleep apnea is being successfully addressed.